 At Notre Dame we aim to motivate and challenge each pupil to reach her potential.

 In delivering the Curriculum, we realise that it is essential for each child to experience different methods of learning through the effective use of a range of printed and practical materials including the use of ICT.
 Some of these learning skills are addressed through a whole class approach / small groups, and individual work.
 Within the class our children are grouped according to their abilities, with work differentiated to meet all pupils' talents, skills and abilities.
-Our learning activities are supported by the use of specialist teachers – SEN, EMAG, Teaching Assistants, outside agents and the voluntary involvement of parents.
+Our learning activities are supported by the use of specialist teachers – SEN, EMAG, Learning Support Assistant, Student Support Assistants, outside agents and the voluntary involvement of parents.

 Children study all subjects in the National Curriculum.
 These include Mathematics, Literacy, Science, ICT (Information and technology skills), History, Geography, Art, Design Technology, Music, Physical Education, Religious Education and Personal, Social and Health Education combined with Citizenship.
 Wherever possible, children are encouraged to explore thematic links between curriculum areas.